For detailed discussion of cases and responses, please see bottom of page.

 Availability and enrolment

 Membership is available to those who report surgical pathology cases as independent practitioners working within the UK and Eire.
 Specialist Registrars and independent practitioners working outside the UK and Eire may access the circulated material for educational purposes and attend Review Sessions, but their responses are not scored and they do not have membership voting rights.
-Currently, around 100 UK practitioners are registered.
+Currently, around 160 UK practitioners are registered.
 Slide boxes are circulated to members who provide an NHS Trust address and will not be sent to home addresses.

 The Organiser is happy to discuss any aspect of the Scheme and, on request, will provide additional information such as copies of the Schedules of Responses for previous circulations.
 New applicants should read the SOPs and complete an Acceptance of Terms of Membership form (see link), upon receipt of which you will be issued with your confidential participant code number.

 If you wish to join, please visit the histopathology EQA website below:

 There are two circulations of 18 slides per year, one in Spring and one in Autumn.
 Review Sessions are held in May (normally during the Annual Scientific Meeting of the BSOMP) and in either October or November.

 Cases for circulation are submitted by the membership.
 The 18 cases are divided into 6 “oral”, 6 “ENT” and 6 “common” and include intra-oral, pharyngeal and laryngeal biopsies, lesions from the salivary glands, jaws, nose and paranasal sinuses, ear, thyroid gland, neck and facial skin.
 Members are asked to select cases from their own department using the following guidelines:

 • The cases must be a reflection of routine Oral & Maxillofacial and / or ENT histopathology practice.
 Extremely simple, bizarre and controversial cases should be avoided.